 On Monday, King Juan Carlos, 76, of Spain announced that he will soon abdicate the throne, passing the crown to his son Crown Prince Felipe, who is 46.
 Explaining his decision to his Spanish subjects, Juan Carlos noted that his son will help "open a new era of hope which combines the experience and momentum of a new generation."

-(CNN) -- Queen Beatrix, 75, of the Netherlands, abdicated the throne on Tuesday, passing the crown to her eldest son, Crown Prince Willem-Alexander, 45.
+Last year, Queen Beatrix, 75, of the Netherlands, abdicated the throne, also passing the crown to her eldest son.

 Explaining her decision to her Dutch subjects, she said, "It was not because the office was too heavy for me, but because the responsibility for this country should lie in the hands of a new generation."

-Some wonder why Queen Elizabeth II, an octogenarian, hasn't made a similar concession to youth.
-But the modern British monarchy is founded on a different set of principles.
+For those wondering why Queen Elizabeth II, an octogenarian, hasn't made a similar concession to youth, one has to realize that the modern British monarchy is founded on a different set of principles.
 As much as Britons might enjoy a change of pace at Windsor Castle, something faster and fresher, the monarchy in Britain is not about novelty.
-It's about staying the course, resolve and perseverance.
+It's about staying the course, resolve, and perseverance.

 Indeed in a culture similar to ours that places a premium on youth and beauty, the British monarchy stands out as one of those rare institutions where aging, with all of its complications and humiliations, is allowed to -- and expected to -- take place in full public view.

 Consider King George III, who reigned from 1760 until his death in 1820 at the age of 81.
 Beginning in 1788, the king suffered periodic bouts from what was likely porphyria, a metabolic disorder affecting the nervous system.